NordicSemiconductor/pc-nrfconnect-ble/README.md

     `npm start`

-## Creating packages
+## Creating release packages
-Scripts are available to create release packages.
+Scripts have been included in the reop to create release packages.
 Different artifacts will be created depending on the type of operating system:

 * Windows: an nsis installer will be created
 * macOS: an app bundle will be created and added in a tar.gz archive
-* Ubuntu Linux: the application files will be put in a tar.gz archive
+* Ubuntu Linux: the application files will be added in a tar.gz archive

+From the command line, run

+* `setup.bat` on Windows
-From the command line, on Windows run `setup.bat`, and on macOS and Ubuntu Linux run `sudo ./setup.sh`.
+* `sudo ./setup.sh` on macOS and Ubuntu Linux

 The build scripts will set the required environment variables, build nRF Connect and put the created artifacts to a folder next to the repo: `../nrfconnect-deploy/`.

 Since the build scripts delete the cache folder *node_modules* and reinstalls in production mode it can be a good idea to run the scripts from a separate repository clone folder.

 # Related projects
-nRF Connect relies on other components that live in their own GitHub repositories:
+nRF Connect builds on top of other sub components that live in their own GitHub repositories:

 * [pc-ble-driver-js](https://github.com/NordicSemiconductor/pc-ble-driver-js)
 * [pc-ble-driver](https://github.com/NordicSemiconductor/pc-ble-driver)